 Set Delimiter to the delimiter you wish to use (only available for delimited text files, such as CSV and TSV).

 Set Encoding to the text encoding you wish to use (only available for text files).

-Set Format as depending on how you want to set the Excel formatting of cells (only available for Excel files).
+Set Formatting depending on how you want to set the Excel cell formatting (only available for Excel files).